Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/ModuleDevelopmentAndApis/Index.md

-# Module development and Orchard APIs (training topic)
+# Module development and Orchard Core APIs (training topic)

 The below topics are the core of what an Orchard developer should know.
 Other, less important items are listed under [Extended APIs](../ExtendedApis/).